You Think Trump's America Can't Get Any More Crazy and Then QAnon Comes Along

 Business Insider: "They believe that a top government official, codenamed Q, is responsible for a series of cryptic clues left on the messaging boards — with a large and obsessive online following devoted to unraveling them.

 "Supporters believe that the clues expose a "deep state" plot by intelligence officials, senior Democrats and Hollywood stars running a secret child abuse ring."

-Yes, they are a small fringe group now, but you just wait.
-If this President has proved anything, it's that there are a bunch of people in America that buy into such nonsense and Donald Trump will do nothing to rein in such beliefs.
-On the contrary; he will need them in 2020 to re-energize his campaign against the "deep state.
+If this President has proved anything, it's that there are a bunch of people in America that will buy into conspiracy theories, no matter how ludicrous.
+And, Trump will do nothing to rein in such beliefs even if they damage the public's trust in government.
+On the contrary; he will use them this Fall to re-energize his campaign against the "deep state."